Vrezerino/Leps/README.md

 Press on the ladybug to start playing.
-If you fail to press on time, prepare for a loud sound.
+If you fail to press on time, the game ends.